 Robinson strives on being a friendly college, we have a diverse range of students from all over the world and from many different backgrounds studying at Robinson.
 The college atmosphere is laid back and friendly.
 All first years live in the staircases of the main college building whilst second and third years also have the choice to live in the college owned houses on surrounding the college site.
-The fact that all undergraduates live on the same site allows for close networks of friends to form in and between different yeargroups.
+Unlike at lots of other colleges the fact that all undergraduates live on the same site allows for close networks of friends to form in and between different yeargroups.

 We share our playing fields with Queens' College a short cycle away on Barton Road.
 The ground has two soccer pitches, two rugby pitches and two hockey pitches.
 Grass tennis courts are available in the summer, and three hard tennis courts and a netball court are available throughout the year.

-The Robinson College Boat club shares boatclub facilities with Lady Margaret Boat CLub (St John's) which is the second college boathouse on the river cam cycling along the river from the centre of town.
+The Robinson College Boat Club shares boatclub facilities with Lady Margaret Boat Club (St John's) which is the second college boathouse on the river Cam as you go out of town.